Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: III. A method to solve Hamilton-Jacobi equations

 and $\tilde R_{1,2}[\tilde\phi;x]=R_{1,2}[\phi[\tilde\phi],\tilde\phi;x]$.
 We can now expand the time derivatives and we get:

 These equations are combined to disregard their dependence on $\partial_t\tilde\phi$:

 where

-Observe that we have dropped out the time dependence, considering that this relation for the functional $\phi[\tilde\phi]$ holds at each point in the path.
+Observe that we have dropped out the time dependence, considering that this relation for the functional $\phi[\tilde\phi]$ holds along each point in the path.
 We can get a more convenient expression where $K^{-1}$ disappears by integrating both sides by $\int_\Lambda dx K[\tilde\phi;x,z]$ and using the (C3T) property above:

+(EM) is the minimal condition on the functionals $A$ and $\phi[\tilde\phi;x]$ to make them compatible with the Hamilton's equations of motion.

-Finally, the necessary conditions over the $A$ and $\phi[\tilde\phi]$ functional are (C1T) (eq.\ref{C1T}), (CT2) (eq.\ref{CT2}) and (EM) (eq.(\ref{EM})).
-To go further, we should propose some functional forms for both functionals.
-From now on, we are going to restrict ourselves to one-dimensional systems.
-The application of these ideas to larger dimensions is left for future works.
+Therefore, the set of necessary conditions over the $A$ and $\phi[\tilde\phi]$ functionals that we are to consider here are (C1T) (eq.\ref{C1T}), (C2T) (eq.\ref{C2T}) and (EM) (eq.(\ref{EM})).
+As we already said, to go further, we will propose some functional forms for both functionals.
+Let us do a particular example to illustrate how these conditions are enough to define the functionals $A$ and $\phi[\tilde\phi]$ and how we get the corresponding quasipotential.